RAHULJADHAV-07/Electricity-Billing-System-using-java/README.md

 - **Admin Control**: Manage customer records, view registrations, and generate reports.
 - **User-Friendly Interface**: Simple and intuitive navigation for both customers and admins.

+All the required SQL Query mentioned in Database.txt
 #### Setup Instructions:
 1. **IDE**: Use **NetBeans IDE** for easy setup and management.
 2. **Add Libraries**: